nknkt/dotfiles/direnv/man/direnv-stdlib.1.md

 If you have a `default.nix` or `shell.nix` these will be used by default, but you can also specify packages directly (e.g `use nix -p ocaml`).

 See http://nixos.org/nix/manual/#sec-nix-shell

+### `use flake [<installable>]`

+Load the build environment of a derivation similar to `nix develop`.

+By default it will load the current folder flake.nix devShell attribute.
+Or pass an "installable" like "nixpkgs#hello" to load all the build dependencies of the hello package from the latest nixpkgs.

+Note that the flakes feature is hidden behind an experimental flag, which you will have to enable on your own.
+Flakes is not considered stable yet.

 ### `use guix [...]`